vinz9/FlexCHOP/README.md

 ## Compilation
 To compile with Visual Studio 2015, download the FleX 1.1 library from https://developer.nvidia.com/gameworksdownload and place the flex folder at the root of the repository.
-You also need to manually copy the flex .dlls (NvFlexDeviceRelease_x64.dll, NvFlexExtReleaseCUDA_x64.dll, NvFlexReleaseCUDA_x64.dll) from flex\bin to CHOP\Source\Release or the FlexChop dll will fail to load.
+You also need to manually copy the flex .dlls (NvFlexDeviceRelease_x64.dll, NvFlexReleaseCUDA_x64.dll) from flex\bin to CHOP\Source\Release or the FlexChop dll will fail to load.
-As well, since TouchDesigner 2018.40000 series ships with CUDA 9.2, but Flex 1.1 requires CUDA 8.0, cudart64_80.dll will need to be next to the Flex binary too.

 ## Disclaimer